-These hills are the city-approved tobogganing hills in Burlington and Hamilton because the city inspected these locations and determined them to be safest for sledding.
+These 11 toboggan hills are the city-approved sledding hills in Burlington and Hamilton because the city inspected these locations and determined them to be safest for sledding.
 Always watch the hills and make sure they’re clear to sled on.

-Tobogganing is a Canadian winter past-time that almost makes our frigid winters bearable!
+Tobogganing is a Canadian winter pastime that almost makes our frigid winters bearable.
 While it may look like any hill will work, choose a tobogganing hill that is city-approved as you know it’s a safer alternative to other hills.
 Get bundled up, and bring your helmets, because you can never be too safe.
-Here are the designated toboggan hills in Burlington and Hamilton.
+Here are the designated hills to toboggan near Burlington and Hamilton.

 - Tyandaga Golf Course, at hole No. 4, on the west slope

-- Brant Hills Park, southwest of tennis courts
+- Brant Hills Park and Community Centre, southwest of the tennis courts.

 - Nelson Park, east side of the park, north of Centennial Bike Path